rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 To begin this analysis, I'll first look at specific match statistics to see if, for example, left-handed players serve better or if they win more break points.
 After that, I'll turn my attention towards match-ups of left-handed players versus right-handed players.
 And finally, I'll then look at the overall proportions of matches won by left-handed players versus right-handed players to see if there is any statistically significant difference.

 Unfortunately, the playing hand for 114 out of the 832 unique players in my data set is unknown.
 These players are mostly players that only played in a couple of smaller tournaments and were not very successful at this level of the game.
-The mean and median world ranking for these players is 314 and 275, respectifully.
+The mean and median world ranking for these players is 314 and 275, respectfully.
 The mean and median total number of matches played for these players was 2.47 and 1, confirming their lack of playing time.
 Regardless, since their playing hand is unknown, they have to be removed from my data set for the purposes of this analysis.

 Note:  For the majority of this analysis, I'll be referencing the `atp_stats_overall_by_player` data frame constructed in my second post in this series.
 See that post for more details on how it was constructed.